2017 24 Hours of Daytona: After the race

-Albuquerque expressed his displeasure with the late-race collision with Ricky Taylor which cost AER the overall victory: "If he's a true racer who did a mistake, just back off.
+Albuquerque expressed his displeasure with the late-race collision with Ricky Taylor which cost AXR the overall victory: "If he's a true racer who did a mistake, just back off.
 Wait, don't leave.
 And he left!
 A true racer, in my opinion, in the end, deep inside, I'd feel a little bit ashamed of the win."
-Ricky Taylor defended WTR's race-winning pass: "Obviously I'd been working on it for a while, looking at where we were strong, and it's the 24 Hours so everybody is going to take a risk.
-I don't understand what he says about closing the door and getting hit.
-If you get enough alongside, you can make it work.
-I think he saw me coming, he saw me committing and, like he said, he closed the door."
-Rast admitted being surprised to finish on the podium, given VisitFlorida's lack of preparation for the event: "We actually expected to stop in our garage after 50 minutes, because we didn't know how long the car will last.
-We were counting the laps, because our longest run before was maybe 10 or 11 laps.
+Ricky Taylor defended WTR's race-winning pass, saying he had been preparing the overtake for some time and believed that Albuquerque had seen him approach.
+Rast admitted to being surprised to finish on the podium, given VisitFlorida's lack of preparation for the event as they expected to enter the garage in the first hour since they were unsure as to how reliable their car was: "We were counting the laps, because our longest run before was maybe 10 or 11 laps.
 We never did 20 [laps] or 1 hour in a row, so we didn't know what to expect, but the car was just running and running without any big issues."

 Bourdais and Hand paid tribute to their teammate, Müller, for passing García's Corvette and Calado's Ferrari and fending off Pilet's Porsche to secure the No. 66 Ford team victory in GTLM.
-Müller described the race's final two hours as "nerve-racking": "Ferrari and Porsche really turned it up at the end.
-They were so much faster on the straight all of a sudden.
-I just had to stick to my line and cover myself.
+Müller described the race's final two hours as "nerve-racking" given Ferrari and Porsche's sudden increase in pace on the straights in the final stages: "I just had to stick to my line and cover myself.
 I really enjoyed racing again Patrick [Pilet] and James Calado.
 I think that was one of the best GT races you could have seen, that you coulda dreamed of."
-Alegra team owner and racer Carlos de Quesada said that he was proud to give young drivers the opportunity to showcase their abilities at Daytona: "I like helping young kids.
-I watched the kids grow up through karting, watching my son, and I remember Daniel racing.
-We'd do all the winter tours and everything.
-And just that dream, the hopes of kids trying to get to the next level, and so I tried to do what I can."
+Alegra team owner and racer Carlos de Quesada said that he was proud to give young drivers the opportunity to showcase their abilities at Daytona, having helped them to develop through kart racing and hoping they would progress to the next level with his help.